placeforyiming/DeepReinforcementLearning/README.md

 # Deep Reinforcement Learning

-In this repository, I want to implement those most amazing deep reinforcement learning models.
+Implementation of two early-stage DRL models.

 ## DQN

-DQN is the first model which make us believe deep reinforcement learning can work[1].
-From that time, deep reinforcement learning develop very fast and become the key role to help AlphaGo beat top human.

-In this repository, I implement DQN to teach the AI beat the computer in Pong game.
+In this repository, I implement DQN to teach the AI outperfom the computer in Pong game.

 ![Alt Text](https://github.com/placeforyiming/DeepReinforcementLearning/blob/master/DQN/Pong.gif)

 ## Attention model

-No one can ingore a model who combine recurrent network, convolutional network and reinforcement learning together.
-According to Mnih's paper[2], recurrent attention model can finally focus on part of a image to extract the most useful information which can help action layer take an right action.
+According to Mnih's paper[2], recurrent attention model can focus on part of a image to extract the most useful information which can help action layer take an right action.

 ![Alt text](/AttentionModel/ram.png)